tri2sing/ProjectEuler/README.md

 06/01/2014: Difference of square of sums and sum of squares.
 221850th person to have solved this problem.

 06/01/2014: Nth Prime Number.
 190122nd person to have solved this problem.

+06/05/2014: Largest product of N cosecutive digits.
+169032nd person to have solved this problem.